cs10/ta-guide/README.md

 1. If you have more people than there are slots, write See attached and include a list of the additional names.
 2. If you choose Open invite, include the email sent out proving it was open invite and include the class roster if it was sent to the entire class.
 3. Put yourself as host and sign.
 4. For the business purpose, include relevant information about why this event is necessary.
-It may also help to include your supervisor like "per <professor>".
+It may also help to include your supervisor (the professor).

+In some cases, you may get a follow up email asking for a chartstring.
+You do not need to provide this information; if they ask for it please CC [Gabe](mailto:gabe@eecs.berkeley.edu) (or whoever is in charge of Financial Services for EECS) and they will provide you with the necessary information.

 ## End-of-Semester
 ### Grades